Caprese Salad is a fantastic salad that you can whip up in a matter of minutes. It is healthy, fun, and only requires a few ingredients.

 One eats a salad before the main meal in the United States, but I traveled to Italy last summer to visit my family roots.

-My family is originally from Sicily, and this is a classic Italian Salad when you venture into out to any restaurant in Italy, you are offered a salad after the main course, which is usually a salad, they dress it with olive oil, balsamic vinegar or wine vinegar, some salt and pepper, the Italians believe that it helps with digestion of your meal.
-This is a very common salad in the Italian culture.
+My family is originally from Sicily, and this is a classic Italian Salad; when you venture out to any restaurant in Italy, you are offered a salad after the main course, the Italians dress it with olive oil, balsamic vinegar or wine vinegar, some salt and pepper, the Italians believe that it helps with digestion of your meal.
+This is a famous salad in Italian culture.

-A perfect side dish for any BBQ, get together, tailgating or just watching a football or hockey game at home.
+It is a perfect side dish for any BBQ, getting together, tailgating, or just watching a football or hockey game at home.
 (You could eat it while you are watching other sports too, baseball and basketball)

 This is one of my family’s favorite salad.
 It’s a go-to dish, the time that August, tomato season hits the sales at the local store or farmer’s market.

 To prepare a Caprese salad, you only need tomatoes, basil, and fresh mozzarella.
-The perfect bite of the tomatoes, basil, and mozzarella is amazing.
+The perfect bite of the tomatoes, basil, and mozzarella is fantastic.

 Start with some great tomatoes, use a napkin or paper towel to wash them.
 (Then dry them completely)

 I always use a few extra at the ends, I find that they make the plate look finished.

 Some Helpful Products Used in Making, Caprese Salad–